survivejs/webpack-book/manuscript/output/01_targets.md

 ...
 ```

 If either process fails, npm won't proceed to the `lib` script.
 You can verify this by breaking a linting rule and seeing what happens when you build (`npm run build:lib`).
-Instead, it will give you an error.
+Instead, it gives you an error.

 T> To get cleaner error output, run either `npm run build:lib --silent` or `npm run build:lib -s`.